TokyoYoshida/SwiftLibuv/readme.md

 ## SwiftLibuv

-Swiftlibuv in the library for calling Libuv from Swift language, you can call the TCP network functions of Libuv.
+Swiftlibuv is the library for calling Libuv from Swift language, you can call the TCP network functions of Libuv.
 It also provides a simple framework of Web applications that use these libraries.

 ## Build exsample application